 For some of these grant options, you may see if you’re eligible after submitting the Free Application for Federal Student Aid (FAFSA®).
 Pennsylvania has several programs for financial aid that are not offered in other states, which is possible to make schooling more affordable.

 Here are the most common grant options you may qualify for when pursuing an education at Pittsburgh Career Institute.

 Federal Pell Grants are an option you can apply for as part of the FAFSA® and are awarded based on financial need and for those who have not earned a previous post-secondary degree, such as a bachelor’s, graduate, or professional degree.

 The FSEOG is a grant program for undergraduate students with exceptional need with priority given to students with Federal Pell Grant eligibility.
 The federal government allocates FSEOG funds to participating schools.
 This is a limited pool of funds and the school will determine to whom and how much it will award based on federal guidelines.

 This is a resource available for Pennsylvania state residents who are enrolled in specialized associate degree programs at the school.
 Eligibility is based on income information and dependency status as reported on the FAFSA® and reviewed by the Pennsylvania Higher Education Assistance Agency (PHEAA).
 This state grant does not usually have to be repaid.

 This is a resource available for Pennsylvania state residents to prepare students with the skills in high demand by today’s employers.
 This program is funded and administered by PHEAA.
-Students enrolled in our Medical Assistant or Dental Assistant programs and meet eligibility requirements may receive this grant.
+Students enrolled in our Medical Assistant program and meet eligibility requirements may receive this grant.